 “Highlight the value Leaders Plus will add to the organisation, not just you as an individual,” suggests Ruth Evans, Consultant at NEL Healthcare Consulting.
 “I wanted to bring back what I’d learnt to share with my colleagues and as a result, I’ve established a group within NHC which supports others through the maternity leave process.
 We’re currently testing a number of practical initiatives with our members, for example, a ‘checklist’ for those about to go on or return from maternity leave, as well as their managers, which we hope will cut through the confusion and provide a quick-reference guide to anyone who needs it.”

 With many organisations cutting back on budgets why not suggest splitting the bill with your employer if personal finances allow, as one 2018 Fellow did.
 “I initially asked my employer for full funding knowing I would be willing to pay if I had to, so long as I could attend the workshops without using my annual leave – that was my bottom line.”
 This particular Fellow’s workplace offered to pay a percentage of the fee whilst helping to spread the cost for the rest.
 “They gave me an interest-free loan which was paid back through my monthly salary over the rest of the fellowship.”

 “I had to work hard to get my employer to fund my place,” says Heather Taylor, 2018 Fellow.
 “My manager was extremely supportive, however, the business refused to fund.
 I was down-hearted at first but together with my line-manager, we put forward a business case which outlined the benefit to the organisation as well as me as an individual – namely that it would provide insight into best practice for supporting return-to-work parents.
 This turned their decision around, and they agreed to fund my place.”

 Registration for the Autumn 2020 Leaders Plus Fellowship Programme is now open.
 Click here to find out more.
-The closing date for applications is February 2020.
+The closing date for applications is 15 October 2020.